“Peace I leave with you. My peace I give to you. I do not give to you as the world gives. Your heart must not be troubled or fearful.”

 Jesus walked in perfect peace.
 He was at peace with Himself, His Heavenly Father, and the world around Him.
 He was never anxious, worried, or stressed.
-Jesus was often called the “Prince of Peace.”
+Jesus is often called the “Prince of Peace.”

 What would it be like to live in that kind of supernatural peace?
 Imagine going through your day in perfect peace.

 The Jews had a much deeper definition of peace than we do.
 Their definition of peace was more than just the absence of war.
 They defined peace as wholeness, completeness, health, security, and even prosperity.